Tabu filmography

 Following a brief role in Ang Lee's adventure film Life of Pi (2012), Tabu starred alongside Salman Khan in Jai Ho, and garnered critical acclaim for playing the Gertrude character in Bhardwaj's Haider.
 She won the Filmfare Award for Best Supporting Actress for the latter.
 Tabu's career continued to expand with starring roles opposite Devgn in the thriller Drishyam (2015), the horror comedy Golmaal Again (2017), and the romantic comedy De De Pyaar De (2019).
 She gained acclaim for playing a murderess in Andhadhun (2018), which ranks as one of the highest-grossing Indian films.
 In 2020, she featured in the top-grossing Telugu film Ala Vaikunthapurramuloo, winning the Filmfare Award for Best Supporting Actress – Telugu, and starred in the British miniseries A Suitable Boy.
-Further commercial successes came in 2022 with the sequels Bhool Bhulaiyaa 2 and Drishyam 2.
+Further commercial successes came in 2022 with the sequels Drishyam 2 and Bhool Bhulaiyaa 2 and the heist comedy Crew (2024).
+Bhool Bhulaiyaa 2 won her another Filmfare Critics Award for Best Actress.